-- It invokes the RTEMS directive rtems_initialize_data_structures() to initialize the RTEMS executive to a state where objects can be created but tasking is not enabled. - If the macro is BSP_BOOTCARD_HANDLES_RAM_ALLOCATION is defined, it will calculate the memory available for the C Program Heap and invoke the initialization routine for the C Library with this information. - It invokes the BSP specific routine bsp_pretasking_hook.
-On most BSPs which utilize the framework, this routine does nothing. - If RTEMS_DEBUG is enabled, then the RTEMS debug mask level is inialized appropriately. - It invokes the RTEMS directive rtems_initialize_before_drivers() to initialize the MPCI Server thread in a multiprocessor configuration and execute API specific extensions. - It invokes the BSP specific routine bsp_predriver_hook.
+- It invokes the BSP specific routine bsp_work_area_initialize() which is supposed to initialize the RTEMS Workspace and the C Program Heap.
+Usually the default implementation in c/src/lib/libbsp/shared/bspgetworkarea.c should be sufficient.
+Custom implementations can use bsp_work_area_initialize_default() or bsp_work_area_initialize_with_table() available as inline functions from "#include <bsp/bootcard.h>". - It invokes the BSP specific routine bsp_start() which is written in C and thus able to perform more advanced initialization.
+Often MMU, bus and interrupt controller initialization occurs here.
+Since the RTEMS Workspace and the C Program Heap was already initialized by bsp_work_area_initialize(), this routine may use malloc(), etc. - It invokes the RTEMS directive rtems_initialize_data_structures() to initialize the RTEMS executive to a state where objects can be created but tasking is not enabled. - It invokes the BSP specific routine bsp_libc_init() to initialize the C Library.
+Usually the default implementation in c/src/lib/libbsp/shared/bsplibc.c should be sufficient. - It invokes the RTEMS directive rtems_initialize_before_drivers() to initialize the MPCI Server thread in a multiprocessor configuration and execute API specific extensions. - It invokes the BSP specific routine bsp_predriver_hook.
+For most BSPs, the implementation of this routine does nothing. - It invokes the RTEMS directive rtems_initialize_device_drivers() to initialize the statically configured set of device drivers in the order they were specified in the Configuration Table. - It invokes the BSP specific routine bsp_postdriver_hook.
 For most BSPs, the implementation of this routine does nothing.
-However, on some BSPs, required subsystems which utilize the C Library (e.g. malloc in particular) may be initialized at this point. - It invokes the RTEMS directive rtems_initialize_device_drivers() to initialize the statically configured set of device drivers in the order they were specified in the Configuration Table. - It invokes the BSP specific routine bsp_postdriver_hook.
-For most BSPs, the implementation of this routine does nothing.
 However, some BSPs use this hook and perform some initialization which must be done at this point in the initialization sequence.
-This is the last opportunity for the BSP to insert BSP specific code into the initialization sequence. - It invokes the RTEMS directive rtems_initialize_start_multitasking() which starts multitasking and context switches to the first task. boot_card() will not return until the application is shutdown.
-As part of this sequence the following actions occur: - RTEMS will context switch to the first application task.
-As a side-effect of this context switch, processor interrupts will be enabled.
-This is often the source of a fatal error during BSP development because the BSP did not clear and/or disable all interrupt sources and a spurious interrupt will occur - When in the context of the first task but before its body has been entered, any C++ Global Constructors will be invoked. - Finally after the application shutsdown RTEMS and control is return to boot_card() from RTEMS, it invokes the BSP specific routine bsp_cleanup() to perform any necessary board specific shutdown actions.
+This is the last opportunity for the BSP to insert BSP specific code into the initialization sequence. - It invokes the RTEMS directive rtems_initialize_start_multitasking() which initiates multitasking and performs a context switch to the first user application task and may enable interrupts as a side-effect of that context switch.
+The context switch saves the executing context.
+The application runs now.
+The directive rtems_shutdown_executive() will return to the saved context.
+The exit() function will use this directive.
+After a return to the saved context a fatal system state is reached.
+The fatal source is RTEMS_FATAL_SOURCE_EXIT with a fatal code set to the value passed to rtems_shutdown_executive().
+The enabling of interrupts during the first context switch is often the source for fatal errors during BSP development because the BSP did not clear and/or disable all interrupt sources and a spurious interrupt will occur.
+When in the context of the first task but before its body has been entered, any C++ Global Constructors will be invoked.